jmiao24/BMI-881-2021Fall/Summary/8_causal_inference.md

 1. It seems the graphical causal inference requires knowing the true graph structure, but how can we get it?
 2. I am under the impression that Judea Pearl's causal inference is of different factions with Donald Rubin's.
 What is exactly the difference?

+## Take away
+1. We cannot infer the joint distibution of serveral r.v only with the data; i.e. the causal relationship
+2. The biggest contribution is that if we know the true graph (like what people thought which variables to include when including the propensity score), we can infer the causal relationship.